This veteran psychologist wants to help you love more fiercely

-“We need to love more fiercely,” says Dr. Greg Matos, creator of A Better Love Project, a veteran-led, nonprofit educational organization that aims at providing couples with science-based relationship advice.
+“We need to love more fiercely,” says Dr. Greg Matos, veteran psychologist and creator of A Better Love Project, a veteran-led, nonprofit educational organization that aims at providing couples with science-based relationship advice.

 After launching only two months ago, A Better Love Project has reached and helped tens of thousands of people throughout the United States and abroad.
 With a solid, loyal, and ever-growing following who tune in every Monday for the new A Better Love Podcast episode released on their social media platforms, which include TikTok and Instagram, the positive response to the nonprofit has been “nothing short of a dream” for Dr. Greg, who is currently the sole content creator and one-man army behind the organization and podcast.

 A board-certified couple and family psychologist, Dr. Greg began his military career as a Sergeant in the Marine Corps and was awarded the Bronze Star with Combat Valor and Department of State Award for Heroism for actions defending the U.S. Consulate in Jeddah against an al-Qaeda assault in 2004.

 “This experience completely changed my life,” says Dr. Greg, “and it led me to want to truly help people, which is why I became a military psychologist on active duty.”
 His military career eventually saw him become a Lieutenant Commander in the U.S. Navy Ready Reserve, which only strengthened his purpose and goal of helping military couples and families “face the many, and unique, challenges of military life.”

 As the Director of the Boston Vet Center, he established a clinical training program and led an interdisciplinary mental health team to serve veterans and their families.
 Now residing in California, Dr. Greg is fully committed to public service and increasing access to couples’ therapy.